 Creatine has been the most studied dietary supplement in sports nutrition for four decades.
 What changed in the last five years is where the research moved: away from the bench press and toward the prefrontal cortex.

 The brain is the body's most energy-hungry organ.
-Anything that helps it produce ATP faster — under stress, after a poor night's sleep, in older age — deserves attention.
+Anything that helps it produce ATP faster, under stress, after a poor night's sleep, in older age, deserves attention.
 This article walks through what the current evidence supports, where the gaps are, and how to think about creatine for cognitive function honestly.

 Why Your Brain Needs Creatine

 The human brain is a metabolic outlier.
-It weighs about 1.4 kg — roughly 2% of body mass — but consumes around 20% of resting energy expenditure.
+It weighs about 1.4 kg, roughly 2% of body mass, but consumes around 20% of resting energy expenditure.
 Every conscious thought, sensory perception, and memory recall draws on adenosine triphosphate, the cellular energy currency.

 Creatine sits in the middle of this energy economy.
 Stored as phosphocreatine (PCr), it acts as a high-energy phosphate reserve.
 When ATP demand spikes faster than mitochondria can produce it, the creatine kinase reaction donates a phosphate from PCr to regenerate ATP within milliseconds.

 Your body synthesizes about 1–2 grams of creatine per day from arginine, glycine, and methionine.
 Diet adds another 1–2 grams if you eat red meat or fish regularly.
 Vegetarians get essentially zero from food.
+For more, see our dietary creatine sources guide.

 Think of mitochondria as a slow, steady power plant.
 They handle baseline neural demand without trouble.
-Phosphocreatine is the fast battery — there to cover sudden spikes that mitochondria can't react to fast enough.
+Phosphocreatine is the fast battery, there to cover sudden spikes that mitochondria can't react to fast enough.

-When a complex problem demands sustained attention, when working memory holds five items in queue, when the prefrontal cortex resists a tempting distraction — phosphocreatine matters.
+When a complex problem demands sustained attention, when working memory holds five items in queue, when the prefrontal cortex resists a tempting distraction, phosphocreatine matters.
 Without an adequate buffer, neurons fall back to slower energy pathways, and cognitive performance drops.

 Brain Energy Buffer: How Creatine Regenerates ATP The creatine kinase shuttle keeps neurons fueled during high-demand activity Mitochondria ATP production (slow, steady) Oxidative phosphorylation Creatine Kinase PCr ⇌ Cr + ATP Phosphate shuttle (spatial + temporal buffer) Synapse ATP consumption (rapid, demand-driven) Ion pumps, vesicle cycling ATP ATP Under stress (sleep loss, intense cognition, aging), demand outruns mitochondrial supply.
 Phosphocreatine donates phosphate within milliseconds - too fast for mitochondria alone.
 Without an adequate creatine buffer, neurons fall back to slower pathways and cognition declines.